Non-renormalization of the Hall viscosity of integer and Jain fractional quantum Hall phases by Coulomb interactions: Expression for through the effective Hamiltonian

 The momentum space function $\tilde{Q}_{eff}(p^{(i)},p^{(j)})$ has the representation

 where $p = (p_3,p_1,p_2) = (\omega, \mathbf{p})$.
 The corresponding Green function can be calculated as

-The numbers $\mathcal{E}_n$ represent the energy eigenvalues of $\hat{H}_{eff}$ (shifted by the chemical potential).
+The numbers $\mathcal{E}_n$ represent the energy eigenvalues of $\hat{H}_{eff}$ shifted by the chemical potential $\mu$.
 From Eq. (\ref{Q1}) it may be concluded that

-We can easily integrate out all intermediate $\omega^{(i)}$'s by means of the delta functions to remain with a single $\omega$ and also integrating out $(p^{(2)},p^{(3)})$ of the first term and $(p^{(4)},p^{(5)})$ of the second term of Eq. (\ref{GQ0GQiGQj-2}) after substituting the expression of Eq. (\ref {p0' Q}) and using the completeness relation $\hat{1}=\int d^3p_i|p_i \rangle \langle p_i |$.
+We can easily integrate out all intermediate $\omega^{(i)}$'s by means of the delta functions to remain with a single $\omega$-integration and then proceed to integrate out $(p^{(2)},p^{(3)})$ in Eq. (\ref{GQ0GQiGQj-2}) after substituting the expression of Eq. (\ref {p0' Q}) and using the completeness relation $\hat{1}=\int d^3p_i|p_i \rangle \langle p_i |$.
 After such operations Eq. (\ref{GQ0GQiGQj-2}) reduces to

 where we redefine the momentum variables left as $p^{(1)}, p^{(2)},p^{(3)}, p^{(4)}$.
 Further integrating out the momenta $p^{(i)}$ we have